eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/index.md

         - CMEM_SERVICE_ACCOUNT_CLIENT_SECRET=YourSecret
         - DATAINTEGRATION_CMEM_SERVICE_CLIENT=cmem-service-account
         - DATAINTEGRATION_CMEM_SERVICE_CLIENT_SECRET=YourSecret
-    - in helm this value is definded by:
+    - in helm this value is defined by:
         - DATAINTEGRATION_CMEM_SERVICE_CLIENT_SECRET: `{{ .Values.global.cmemClientSecret }}`
         - DATAINTEGRATION_CMEM_SERVICE_CLIENT: `{{ .Values.global.cmemClientId }}`
     - For cmemc you can your this with `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET`